|

 side, providing love, companionship, and guidance.
 Pamela

 and Maggie have been together for the past seven years.
+Despite

 their daily challenges, Maggie and Pamela remain outgoing